brandon-cheshire/bitboards-chess/README.md

 Requires a JDK installation on device

 ## to run
-open terminal in chess directory and run: java Chess.java
+open terminal in chess directory and run
+$ java Chess.java